evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <a href="/files/2016/04/harmonic_oscillator/02_020_canvas_element.html" target="_blank" class="Button">Demo</a>

 View the file in a web browser and it will show a blank page.
 This is expected because we have not drawn anything in the canvas.
-Do not worry if you do not understand the html code, you will get familiar with it with practice.
+Do not worry if you do not understand the code, you will get familiar with it with practice.

-<h3 id="drawing">2.3 Hello from JavaScript</h2>
+### 2.3 Hello from JavaScript

 We will write our first JavaScript code by showing a "Hello World!" message.
 We will later extend this code to draw the box and the spring.